Friendswood High School

 Friendswood High School is a public secondary school located in Friendswood, Texas, United States.
 The school serves grades 9 through 12, and is a part of the Friendswood Independent School District (ISD).

 The school district was established on December 21, 1948, and covers 15 sqmi.
 It borders the Alvin, Pearland and Clear Creek school districts.

 Most of the city of Friendswood is within Friendswood ISD and is zoned to Friendswood High School.
 All students in Friendswood ISD public schools attend Friendswood High School.

-Since 2007, the school's principal has been Mark Griffon.

 History

 Previously all grades K-12 of Friendswood ISD were in a single building.
 In 2006 Todd Spivak of the Houston Press noted that multiple generations of the same families attended Friendswood High, and that the school had a "long-held reputation for academic excellence."

+2023 Roof Collapse

+On June 23, 2023, multiple local news outlets reported that a section of the school's roof over the boy's gym had collapsed amid ongoing renovations, resulting in one death and at least three hospitalizations due to falling debris.

 Connected schools

 All Friendswood ISD schools feed into Friendswood High School.
 This includes Cline and Westwood Elementaries, Zue S. Bales and Windsong Intermediate School, and Friendswood Junior High.